 Leave your impression of apple pie at home when you visit the Netherlands.
 Available in restaurants and cafes through Amsterdam, the appeltaart is notable for its crunchy crust and a chunky apple filling flavored with spices like cinnamon cardamom and nutmeg.

 You’ll want to eat an iconic appeltaart at Winkel 43, the Amsterdam institution located on the bank of the Westerstraat canal.
 Be sure to order a slice with a dollop of whipped cream for the full Amsterdam apple pie experience.

-Amsterdammers have been drinking Genever since the 16th century.
-Originally prescribed for medicinal purposes, Genever is now a popular juniper-flavored spirit similar to Gin.
-Locals drink Genever at bars as well as at distillers like the House of Bols.
+Amsterdammers have been drinking Jenever since the 16th century.
+Originally prescribed for medicinal purposes, Jenever is now a popular juniper-flavored spirit similar to Gin.
+Locals drink Jenever at bars as well as at distillers like the House of Bols.

 As cool as it is to drink Genever in Amsterdam, sometimes beer is the better beverage option.
 Famous for commodity beers like Heineken and Amstel, Amsterdam has joined the craft beer scene with a vengeance and now has a multitude of worthy drinking establishments for those times.

 Sure, you can spend a couple hours on a Heineken experience but why not spend that same time at Brouwerji ‘t IJ drinking craft beer inside a repurposed windmill.
 You can continue your beer-drinking escapades at Foeders and Craft & Draft – both bars serve a wide selection of Dutch and Belgian brews.

 Useful Amsterdam Facts